 The classroom assistants work with the Presentation Technology Manager to monitor and update the computers, projectors, and other equipment in the classrooms and meeting rooms.

 The Instructional Technology Assistants work in the Media Lab, assisting faculty, staff, and students with projects, such as designing posters with Photoshop, creating Moodle sites, developing WordPress websites, editing audio/video with GarageBand/ iMovie and Final Cut Pro, creating and printing large-format posters, making eTexts with iBooks Author and Pressbooks, and supporting iPads.

-These student assistants help the IT Office Coordinator and other full-time staff with a variety of tasks, such as checking in equipment, updating the IT inventory in Web Helpdesk, maintaining wireless access points on campus, and more.
+These student assistants help the full-time staff with a variety of tasks, such as checking in equipment, updating the IT inventory in Web Helpdesk, moving equipment, troubleshooting issues, and more.

 Technology Consulting Assistant